Citi Strata Premier Vs. Chase Sapphire Preferred: Which Is Better?

 The Chase Sapphire Preferred and Citi Strata Premier are among the best cards with annual fees of under $100.
 Which card is better really depends on your specific spending patterns, and what you’re looking for out of a card.

-I guess to simplify my advice as much as possible, for a beginner looking for a single card, I think the Citi Strata Premier is a great option.
-The card has better and more well-rounded bonus categories, it might be easier to get approved for, and the points give you a lot of flexibility.
+However, the Citi Strata Premier is also great.
+The card has potentially better and more well-rounded bonus categories, it might be easier to get approved for, and the points give you a lot of flexibility.
 Complement it with the no annual fee Citi Double Cash, and you’ll also be earning 2x points on everyday spending.

 You can’t really go wrong with either, though.
 Given the bonuses being offered by both cards at the moment, I think there’s big value in applying for both cards and seeing how they work out for you.